BriHan-Tech/ERSwift/README.md

 # ERSwift

+You can try out this project at: http://www.erswift.com/#/

 Our team of 2 has had some bad experiences with emergency room wait times.
 One of us broke our arm and had to wait over 4 hours, the other waited 2 hours to get stitches above the eye.
 We decided to make ERSwift to ensure that nobody else had to go through the anxiety and pain we did.

 This application is also inspired by the alarming amount of COVID-19 cases in hospitals.
 These cases have made hospitals clogged and inefficient.